 To increase the effectiveness of this section of the agenda, we suggest that people report on ideas that may be of interest to other PACs, or concerns that other PACs could help with.

 7:30pm – Partner groups enter

-4. Partner Group Presentations (5 minutes each, maximum)
+4. Partner Group Presentations (5 minutes each).

-a) DSAC Report (Jay Khatra)
+a) DSAC Report (Graeme Mackenzie, Shelby Miller)

-b) CUPE Report (Lorraine Prouse)
+b) CUPE Report (Karen Wong)

 d) Prince George Principal and Vice Principals Association Report (Faith Mackay)